se7enxweb/doc.core.exponential.earth/README.md

 Copyright
 =========

-* eZ Publish Core Documentation is copyright 1999 - 2024 7x and 1999 - 2006 eZ Systems, AS.
+* eZ Publish Core Documentation is copyright 1999 - 2025 7x and 1999 - 2006 Exponential, AS.

 * See: [COPYRIGHT.md](COPYRIGHT.md) for more information on the terms of the copyright and license